gryf/boxpy/README.rst

    $ chmod +x ~/bin/boxpy

 and now you can issue some command.
 There are four command for simple managing VMs, maybe some other will be available in the future.
 Who knows.
-For virtualenv it's a little more complicated, so using pyyaml from package repository is preferred.

 For your convenience there is a bash completion for each command, so you can use it ad-hoc, or place on your ``.bashrc`` or whatever: